Herniotomy, hernia surgery

 How is the operation carried out?

+The operation is usually performed on an outpatient basis.
 Basically, there are two ways to close a hernia: with a suture or by covering it with a plastic net.
 Nowadays, the latter is preferred as the recurrence rate is lower than with a simple suture closure.

 The operation can be carried out as an open abdominal procedure or as a minimally invasive procedure with laparoscopy.
 Laparoscopy is generally less stressful on the patient, causes less postoperative pain and requires less recuperation.
 Many surgeons prefer it for this reason.